harmslab/topiary/docs/source/protocol.rst

 .. note::

   Generally, this script should take less than an hour.
-The time required for the initial NCBI BLAST step depends on server capacity and may take awhile.
+The time required for the initial NCBI BLAST step depends on server capacity and may take a while.
   Unfortunately, this is outside of topiary's control.
 If this step is too slow or crashes, you can load in sequences from saved BLAST XML files as described below.